shockscript/spec/src/overview.md

 ## Scope

-This document specifies the language syntax, semantics, execution and a part of the global objects included into the language.
+This document specifies the language syntax, semantics, execution and global objects included into the language.

 ## eXtensible Markup